-59 German Oral Exam Phrases With Audio
+59 German Oral Exam Phrases [Audio Included]

 I personally consider Steve Jobs to be one of the greatest oral speakers.
 His key tip was: rehearse, rehearse and rehearse—with the phrases you want to use in your presentation.

-This made me think to myself, “hey, why don’t I create a phrase bank to prepare for German oral exams?”
+This made me think to myself, “Hey, why don’t I create a phrase bank to prepare for German oral exams?”

 Here are some of my phrase banks for German oral exams, grouped by category.
-We’ve based these categories largely on the Goethe-Zertifikat oral exam rubrics, but you can mix, match and adapt them to any exam you’re planning to take.
+I’ve based these categories largely on the Goethe-Zertifikat oral exam rubrics, but you can mix, match and adapt them to any exam you’re planning to take.

 Introduction Phrases and Questions